stevenrhart/predicting-claims/README.md

 Overall, the two datasets were relatively clean and the bulk of the data wrangling process consisted of data verification and determining how best to combine the pets data with the associated claims data.
 A few columns required some additional manipulation in preparation for exploratory data analysis.

-**Key Observations:**
+### Key Observations:
-* `Pet Count` - Verified 50,000 unique pets (based on PetIds)
+* **Pet Count** - Verified 50,000 unique pets (based on PetIds)
-* `Species` - Data consists of two species of pets, cats and dogs (with dogs outnumbering cats 5 to 1)
+* **Species** - Data consists of two species of pets, cats and dogs (with dogs outnumbering cats 5 to 1)
-* `Breed` - Observed 373 unique breeds in total (55 cat and 318 dog)
+* **Breed** - Observed 373 unique breeds in total (55 cat and 318 dog)
-* `Age` - Pet ages range between 0 (i.e., &lt; 1 year) and 13
+* **Age** - Pet ages range between 0 (i.e., &lt; 1 year) and 13
-* `Premium` - Premiums fall into a wide range with a few outlier values close to $1000
+* **Premium** - Premiums fall into a wide range with a few outlier values close to $1000
-* `Deductible` - Deductibles are fairly well distributed and appear to be stratified across a range of common values
+* **Deductible** - Deductibles are fairly well distributed and appear to be stratified across a range of common values
-* `Median Claims` - For cats and dogs, the median value for total number and total amount of claims is 0
+* **Median Claims** - For cats and dogs, the median value for total number and total amount of claims is 0
-* `Outlier Claims` - On the flip side, both species have some significant outliers in both categories (number and amount of claims)
+* **Outlier Claims** - On the flip side, both species have some significant outliers in both categories (number and amount of claims)

-While overall, the data was relatively clean, some columns needed extra attention.
 The bulk of the cleaning work was required in the Breed column of the pets data and to clean up a few issues related to claims.
 In addition, the datasets needed to be merged together to prepare for analysis on claims amounts.
 Below is a list of some of the key steps performed as part of the wrangling step.

-**Key Data Wrangling Steps:**
+### Key Data Wrangling Steps:
 * Removed special characters and extra whitespace from all other breed names
 * Simplified 'Mixed Breed' entries and added a new feature to designate whether a pet is 'mixed' or not
 * Converted PetAge from a categorical column to a numeric column capturing a pet's age in years